 Step 3: Make Sure Your Resume is Up to Scratch

 Canada has very high standards when it comes to employing foreigners.
-Your resume is the first opportunity you’ll have to make a lasting impression on your potential future employer.
-To get that coveted job interview, it's important to not only make sure that your resume is equal to Canadian standards but also to make sure that it stands out from the rest.
+Your resume is the first opportunity to make a lasting impression on your potential future employer.
+To get that coveted job interview, it’s essential to ensure that your resume meets Canadian standards and stands out from the rest.

-It is also important to make sure that your resume is up to date and does not have any gaps in your work history.
-This usually raises a red flag with recruiters as it leaves them wondering what you were doing during that period of time and why you were unemployed.
+It is also essential to ensure that your resume is current and has no gaps in your work history.
+This usually raises a red flag with recruiters, leaving them wondering what you were doing during that period and why you were unemployed.

 And finally, don’t forget to add a cover letter to help land that dream job in Canada.
-This is what helps motivate your application and tells the recruiter or your prospective employer how you can add value to the company and why you want to work there.
+This helps motivate your application and tells the recruiter or prospective employer how you can add value to the company and why you want to work there.

 Be selective when applying for jobs in Canada.
-Applying for 50 jobs a day in the hopes that at least one recruiter will reply is not the best way to go, especially since many recruitment companies will run listings for job vacancies for different companies.
+For example, applying for 50 jobs a day in the hopes that at least one recruiter will reply is not the best way to go, especially since many recruitment companies will run listings for job vacancies for different companies.

-Now imagine you’re that recruiter receiving at least 5 applications for different jobs openings in Canada.
-The impression you’re giving is that you will take any job you can find and possibly that you are not serious about wanting a specific job.
+Now imagine you’re that recruiter receiving at least five applications for different job openings in Canada.
+You’re giving the impression that you will take any job you can find and possibly that you are not serious about wanting a specific job.

-Now that you’ve really narrowed down your search and have perfected your resume, you can confidently start applying for work in Canada, which could potentially help increase your chances of getting Canada PR too!
+Now that you’ve narrowed your search and have perfected your resume, you can confidently start applying for work in Canada, which could help increase your chances of getting Canada PR too!

 Ready to start the career of a lifetime?
 Not sure where to start with your visa application?